adi-txt/www-work/README.md

 # Web-Work
-A smattering of various front-end side-projects &amp; assignments as part of the SuperHi Foundation HTML, CSS + Javascript course.
+A smattering of various front-end side-projects & assignments.

+Screenshots to be added soon.